ajaykumar4/galway-dodgeball/README.md

 ### Prerequisites

 *   Node.js and npm installed
-*   A running Redis instance (can be local or remote)
+*   A running Redis instance (can be local or remote) - *Note: The web scraper populates Redis.*

 ### Installation